 You don’t need an agent to sell your home.
 You just need to do your homework and take some great pictures!

 Now, it’s time to secure that FSBO MLS listing!

-Also, you’ll want to double check that your county is part of the MLS coverage area.
+Also, you’ll want to double-check that your county is part of the MLS coverage area.

 When you start the MLS listing process, you’ll be able to add some pictures of your home, as well as a description.
 This is where you really want to make your home shine!

-Some of the most important things that buyers are looking for in a home are number of bedrooms and bathrooms, size of home and property, as well as updates and additions.
+Some of the most important things that buyers are looking for in a home are the number of bedrooms and bathrooms, size of home and property, as well as updates and additions.

 If you want to make your home sound absolutely amazing, then you want to focus on these things in your description.
-Also, you may want to consider hiring someone to take photos to maximize your the potential of your MLS listing.
+Also, you may want to consider hiring someone to take photos to maximize the potential of your MLS listing.

 There are many ways for how to sell your house without a realtor, and securing your listing is the first step!
 Once you secure your listing, your home will be visible to realtors and buyers in your area.

 You’ll want to check the types of people that are most interested in your area, or neighborhood.
 Depending on whether your home is perfect for singles, professionals, and/or families – you’ll want to market your home the right way.

 For many home markets, it is a seller’s market right now!